-Box Braids Into Ponytails
+Tiny Box Braids Into Ponytail

 Are you into contrasts?
 Well, you don’t need to get your mane colored to achieve an edgy contrastive look.
 As a matter of fact, you can get it with the help of a trimmer.
 Keep the sides as clean as possible, braid the top and twist it into a knot, and let your beard do the talking.

-Tied Up Twist Braids For Men
+Two-Strand Twist For Men